Tequila: Early history

 Before the production of tequila or mezcal, pulque had been brewed from agave sap for thousands of years.
 Pulque is fermented, not distilled.
 The distillation technology to produce mezcal from agave heart juice was first introduced by Filipino sailors and migrants into the coastal regions of what was then Nueva Galicia (present-day Aguascalientes, Colima, Guanajuato, Jalisco, Nayarit, and Zacatecas).
 Mezcal distillation spread into the highland valleys of Amatitán, Tequila, Magdalena, and El Arenal in the mid-1700s.
 The distinctive mezcal produced in these regions became known as "tequila".

-In 1595, King Philip II of Spain banned the planting of new vineyards in Mexico and other Spanish colonies to boost exports and tax revenues on Spanish wine.
-The Marquis of Altamira, Don Pedro Sánchez de Tagle, turned to the neglected blue agave plants; built his first Tequila factory in his Hacienda Cuisillos, one of the largest haciendas of the day; and amassed a great fortune.
-The Marquis is known today as the "Father of Tequila".
-Don Pedro also served as the Prior of the Consulado, the head of the largest corporation in Mexico.

 Spain's King Carlos IV granted the Cuervo family the first license to commercially make tequila.
 Don Cenobio Sauza, founder of Sauza Tequila and Municipal President of the Village of Tequila from 1884 to 1885, was the first to export tequila to the United States.
-Don Cenobio's grandson Don Francisco Javier gained international attention for insisting that "there cannot be tequila where there are no agaves!"
-His efforts led to the principle that real tequila can come only from the State of Jalisco.

 The first tequila distillery in the United States was opened in 1936 in Nogales, Arizona by Harry J. Karns, former Arizona state senator and Nogales Mayor.

 The Mexican government declared the term "tequila" to be its intellectual property in 1974.